czyum/Deploying_ML_model-Smart_placement_Assessment/README.md

 Prerequisites
 ---------------
-Python(ver 3 and aabove)
+Python(ver 3 and above)

 Flask

-All the modules imported in the beginning
+(All the modules imported in the beginning)

+*For complete working use the RFModel.sav given*

 Author
 -------